-Executive summary [not included in draft] 1.
+Ov verview iii 1.
 Introduction 1 2.
 The existing structure of legal education and training in Hong Kong 9 3.
 The reform of legal education and training: International trends and practices 31 4.
-The academic stage of legal education 57 5.
-The Postgraduate Certificate in Laws (PCLL) 66 6.
-The proposal for a 'Common Entrance Examination' 89 7.
-The training contract, pupillage and the overseas qualifying examinations 109 8.
-Conclusions and summary of recommendations 141 Bibliography [not included in draft] Annex 1 - List of invited stakeholder groups/organisations Annex 2 - List of consultation responses received Annex 3 - Structure of existing PCLL courses Annex 4 - Indicative learner attributes - from LETR (2013) Annex 5 - Law Society of Scotland: PEAT1 outcomes and descriptors Annex 6 - Solicitors Regulation Authority: Legal Practice Course Outcomes (2011) Annex 7 - Observations on two centralised assessment models
+The academic stage of legal education 59 5.
+The Postgraduate Certificate in Laws (PCLL) 79 6.
+The proposal for a 'Common Entrance Examination' 104 7.
+The training contract, pupillage and the overseas qualifying examinations 125 8.
+Conclusions and summary of recommendations 154 Bik pliography 167 An nexures 185 An nex 1 - List of invited stakeholder groups/organisations An nex 2 - List of consultation responses received An nex 3 - Structure of existing PCLL courses An nex 4 - Indicative learner attributes - from LETR (2013) An nex 5 - Law Society of Scotland: PEAT1 outcomes and descriptors An nex 6 - Solicitors Regulation Authority: Legal Practice Course Outcomes (2011) An nex 7 - Observations on two centralised assessment models An nex 8 - Questions to the Law Society on the proposed PCLL Benchmark (Jan.
+2018)